My Life on the Blacklist PT. 1 (The Snark before the Storm)

 Did they grind me under their heel?
 Did they tie me up, drip hot wax all over my body, and tell me that I have been a naughty little monkey?

-So in the end, how was I affected by NT’s “journalist” Steve Jansen’s literary version of erectile dysfunction?
+No. No. And why the hell not?
+So, in the end, how was I affected by NT’s “journalist” Steve Jansen’s literary version of erectile dysfunction?
 Let me think about it for a second….